hugomelendez/openshift-cicd-pipelines/README.md

 ### Create a Jenkins instance

-A Jenkins instances will be created in the development project.
+A Jenkins instances is created in the development project:

     oc new-app --template=jenkins-ephemeral --name=jenkins -n dev

-Then a set of permissions need to be granted.
+Then a set of permissions need to be granted:

     oc adm policy add-role-to-user edit system:serviceaccount:dev:jenkins -n test oc adm policy add-role-to-user edit system:serviceaccount:dev:jenkins -n prod

-### Create the application (and the pipeline)

-    oc new-app -f src/main/openshift/template.yaml -n dev -p APP_NAME=openshift-hello-world -p GIT_REPO=https://github.com/redhatcsargentina/openshift-pipelines.git -p GIT_BRANCH=master

-### Create and assign the pull secrets
+### Create the pull Secret

-All the repositories used are private so pull secrets are needed.
+The repository used in this demonstration is private so a pull Secret is needed.

-The pipeline library uses a secret named **pipeline-library-repository-credentials** and the pipeline (used both in the BuildConfig and the Checkout step) uses a secret named **app-repository-credentials**.

-These secrets needs to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).
+The Secret needs to be label with **credential.sync.jenkins.openshift.io=true** to be synchronized in Jenkins thanks to the [OpenShift Jenkins Sync Plugin](https://github.com/openshift/jenkins-sync-plugin).

+An annotation is used to automatically assign the Secret to any BuildConfig that matches the Git URI used.

-The commands to create and label the secrets are:
+The commands to create and label the Secret are:

-    oc create secret generic app-repository-credentials --from-literal=username=leandroberetta --from-literal=password=********* --type=kubernetes.io/basic-auth -n dev oc create secret generic pipeline-library-repository-credentials --from-literal=username=leandroberetta --from-literal=password=********* --type=kubernetes.io/basic-auth -n dev

-    oc label secret app-repository-credentials credential.sync.jenkins.openshift.io=true -n dev oc label secret pipeline-library-repository-credentials credential.sync.jenkins.openshift.io=true -n dev
+    oc create secret generic repository-credentials --from-file=ssh-privatekey=$HOME/.ssh/id_rsa --type=kubernetes.io/ssh-auth -n dev oc label secret repository-credentials credential.sync.jenkins.openshift.io=true -n dev oc annotate secret repository-credentials 'build.openshift.io/source-secret-match-uri-1=ssh://github.com/*' -n dev

-### Start the pipeline
+### Create the pipeline

-The pipeline is a BuildConfig so it can be started as follows:
+A pipeline is a special type of BuildConfig so to create it the new-build command is used:

-    oc start-build openshift-hello-world-pipeline -n dev
+    oc new-build ssh://git@github.com/redhatcsargentina/openshift-cicd-pipelines.git --name=hello-world-pipeline --strategy=pipeline -n dev

+After the execution of this command the pipeline is started.